apache/openwhisk/docs/parameters.md

 # Working with parameters

+It's possible to supply data to actions and these can be provided in a few different ways.
+This page outlines how to configure parameters when deploying packages and actions, and how to supply parameters to actions when invoking the action.

 ### Passing parameters to an action at invoke time

 Parameters can be passed to the action when it is invoked.
 These examples use JavaScript but all the other languages work the same way.